In order to recover damages in a personal injury case in California, a plaintiff generally needs to prove three things:

 And when defendants act with gross negligence, we can often recover damages for our clients.

-If you or someone you know has been injured by another person’s negligence, we invite you to contact us for a free consultation to discuss your case.
+If you or someone you know has been injured by another person’s negligence, we invite you to contact our personal injury attorneys for a free consultation and legal advice.
+Our law firm creates attorney-client relationships with people throughout the state, including San Diego, Los Angeles, Sacramento, and more.

 - See, e.g., California Civil Jury Instructions (“CACI”) 400.
 See also California Civil Code section 1714(a).